My Uninstalled Life Can You Have Everything Online?

 The simple reason is - it’s not yet available in the beta.
 It’s now in beta for a few thousand users.
 The reason for not including all features at the same time and not letting everyone in was announced by the CEO yesterday.

 Faizan says: “At this critical stage, a solid approach to engineering the product has to take precedence over gathering users.
 The important point is to get feedback, analyze it, incorporate some of it, test it and roll it out AND add a few thousand new people to get their fresh perspective.
-The product will benefit greatly from a few such iterations.
+The product will benefit greatly from a few such iterations.”

 He also adds: “The word “Beta” has lost its meaning because of it’s now common abuse.
-As announced earlier, we do hope to take off the beta tag within the next 6-12 weeks, as soon as we think we have done adequate beta testing.
+As announced earlier, we do hope to take off the beta tag within the next 6-12 weeks, as soon as we think we have done adequate beta testing.”

 I couldn’t more than agree!
 The beta hype has really gotten out of hand on the Internet… I’ve seen several examples of products not even close to “ready for market” but still they get it released just to get it out on the market and create a massive hype around the product.
 But in the long-run this will only break the reliability of the services out there.

-Wednesday, November 8th, 2006 at 4:26 pm
+November 8th, 2006 on 4:26 pm

 Jonas, thanks for stopping by my blog to dampen my enthusiasm for iscrybe ;-).